 Effective Fall 2011, Post-9/11, also known as Chapter 33, students must present all of the following documents to the VA Certifying Official to process an enrollment certification each semester.

-If you are a new student or returning student applying for educational benefits under Post-9/11 GI Bill (Chapter 33), and have receive your approve Certificate of Eligibility (C.O.E.).
+If you are a new student or returning student applying for educational benefits under Post-9/11 GI Bill (Chapter 33) and have received your approve Certificate of Eligibility (C.O.E.).
 The following documents must be presented to the VA certifying official to process an enrollment.

 - VA Student Registration Form